SimpleFinance/simplespec/README.md

 Mocks
 -----

-simplespec uses [Mockito](http://mockito.org/) for mocking stuff.
+SimpleSpec uses [Mockito](http://mockito.org/) for mocking stuff.
 It has its own wrappers around Mockito to make things a bit easier.

 ```scala